-Meanwhile, the protocol layer is consolidating.
+The protocol layer consolidated.
 ACP merged into A2A under the Linux Foundation.
 MCP crossed 200 server implementations.
-The question is no longer "should I use an agent framework" but "which one, and what will I regret in six months."
+The question is no longer whether to use an agent framework but which one, and what you will regret in six months.

 Framework Comparison Table